grouperenault/fmu_manipulation_toolbox/README.md

-  -no-auto-link                     Create ONLY explicit links. (default: True) -mt                               Enable Multi-Threaded mode for the generated container. (default: False) -profile                          Enable Profiling mode for the generated container. (default: False)
+  -no-auto-link                     Create ONLY explicit links. (default: True) -mt                               Enable Multi-Threaded mode for the generated container. (default: False) -profile                          Enable Profiling mode for the generated container. (default: False) -dump-json                        Dump a JSON file for each container. (default: False)
 ```

 ## API